argonavisbr/Learn-D3js-2025/Chapter01/HelloWorld/README.md

 ## 3) Using a cloud-based editor

-You can also cut and paste the examples in a cloud-based IDE such as CodePen or JSFiddle, which are popular, very easy to use and require minimum configuration (you just need to configure it informing the CDN URL of the D3 library).
+You can also cut and paste the examples in a cloud-based IDE such as _CodePen_ or _JSFiddle_, which are popular, very easy to use and require minimum configuration (you just need to configure it informing the CDN URL of the D3 library).
 You can start by forking the following examples, which are already set up.
 They contain the code from `Chapter01/HelloWorld/2-d3-append.html`: